Contestants from the Slam Dunk Contest 2020

 Bet On the Three-Point Contest

 When you bet on the three-point contest, you’ll want to consider any piece of information that adds insight before you select your wager.
-While the contest may seem like a fairly straightforward game, stats and other trends may come into play, changing the complexion of this skills game.
+While the competition may seem like a relatively straightforward game, stats and other trends may come into play, changing the complexion of this skills game.